wilsonmar/WebSockets/README.md

 1).
 Open an internet browser.
 Internet Explorer comes with Windows.
     Firefox and Google Chrome are downloaded by each user.

 2).
-Identify your browser's version.

-Generally, mouse to the top of the screen and click to expand the Help menu.
+To identify your browser's version, generally, mouse to the top of the screen and click to expand the Help menu.
 * In Firefox, select Help | Troubleshooting Information.
 * In Internet Explorer, select Help | About.
 * In Chrome, click the "hamburger" icon at the upper right and select About Google Chrome.